open-life-science/internships/call-templates/kick-off-call.md

     - **Conferences:** Keep your eye open for open-source conferences that are related to your projects.
 If they’re relatively cheap and local we may be able to help you attend - speak with your mentor.

 ## Final Presentations
-As part of your final evaluation, students need to present their projects at a community call.
+As part of your final evaluation, contributors need to present their projects at a community call.
 This call will be at [time / date].
 See it in your time zone: [insert http://arewemeetingyet.com/ date here]

 ## 💬 What makes a project good?
 _Break-out rooms (3-4 people per room, ~10 minutes in breakout rooms + 10 minutes follow up)_